Alien (franchise): Alien Day

 "Alien Day", April 26, has become the fan celebration day for the Alien franchise.
 The date derives from LV-426, the "426" converting to "4/26" or "April 26".
 On Alien Day 2016, Neill Blomkamp released new art for his concept of Alien 5, and the Audible Original audio play adaptation of Alien: Out of the Shadows was released.
 On Alien Day 2017, 20th Century Fox released "The Crossing" prologue short film for Alien: Covenant, and the Audible Original audio play adaptation of Alien: River of Pain was released.

 Alien: The Play

-From March 19 to 22, 2019, North Bergen High School (New Jersey, US) staged an adaptation of Alien entitled Alien: The Play, which was widely praised and granted seals of approval by Ridley Scott, James Cameron, Sigourney Weaver and Walter Hill.
+From March 19 to 22, 2019, North Bergen High School (New Jersey, US) staged an adaptation of Alien entitled Alien: The Play, which was widely praised, and granted seals of approval by Ridley Scott, James Cameron, Sigourney Weaver and Walter Hill.
 In the aftermath of the play's popularity and approval, North Bergen Mayor Nick Sacco's non-profit foundation pledged funds for more performances.
+In April 2019, Weaver made a surprise appearance and attended the play.